yunseo-kim/yunseo-kim.github.io/_posts/en/2021-01-31-GitHub-Markdown-Syntax-Summary.md

 ##### This is an H5
 ###### This is an H6
 ```
-In principle, there should only be one H1 tag per page, so you usually won't directly write it when creating posts or documents.
+In principle, there should only be one H1 tag per page, so you usually don't directly write it when creating posts or documents.

 ### 2.3.
 Emphasis
 ```